hypercms/hyperContentAndDigitalAssetManagementServer-Core/readme.txt

 - FFMPEG (for converting video and audio files)
 - YAMDI (for meta data injection into FLV files)
 - ImageMagick (for converting images)
-- XPDF (for reading in indexing PDF-documents)
+- XPDF (for indexing PDF-documents)
-- ANTIWORD (for reading and indexing Word-documents)
+- ANTIWORD (for indexing Word-documents)
 - ZIP (for packing files)
 - UNZIP (for unpacking files)
 - GUNZIP (for unpacking files)